 In recent years, the Organization for Economic Cooperation and Development ("OECD") has led international efforts to implement various international tax reforms, including the introduction of a global minimum effective corporate tax ("GMT") rate of 15%, applied on a jurisdiction-by-jurisdiction basis.
-Over 130 countries agreed to the general framework of the GMT rules and approximately 25 countries have implemented the GMT rules.
-Further, on December 15, 2022, the European Union adopted a Council Directive which requires GMT rules to be transposed into member states' national laws starting in 2024.
+Over 130 countries agreed to the general framework of the GMT rules and numerous countries in which we operate have transposed those rules into national laws, including Ireland, the location of our incorporation.
+Additional countries are in various stages of implementing the rules into their national laws.

-On December 18, 2023, Ireland, the location of our incorporation, enacted legislation which includes provisions regarding the implementation of GMT.
-We are currently assessing the impact of the legislation, but we expect our effective income tax rate to increase beginning in 2024.
-Further, we anticipate the continued and ongoing release of OECD GMT interpretive guidance.
+We anticipate the continued and ongoing release of OECD GMT interpretive guidance and local country GMT legislation.
 We are continuing to evaluate the potential impact of this interpretative guidance and the release of GMT-implementation legislation in other countries, and such guidance or legislation could result in a material increase in our effective tax rate.